Our Specialty is Handcrafted Turquoise Jewelry

 Gilbert Turquoise Mine Example

 The Gilbert Mine in Nevada produces a beautiful dark blue extremely hard turquoise in a quarts host rock.
-It has a dark to medium brown matrix.
-This turquoise almost has a Bisbee look to it if you have seen Bisbee in Quarts.
-A wonderful example of American Turquoise.
+The material from the Gilbert Nevada Turquoise mine has a dark to medium brown matrix that can even go into a reddish brown.
+This Turquoise almost has a Bisbee look to it if you have seen Bisbee in Quarts.
+The best way to know the difference is to have bought it from the miner unless you are a real expert on Turquoise varieties.
+Having said that, we have even seen so called Turquoise experts make mistakes.
+The Gilbert Turquoise Mine is a wonderful example of American Turquoise from Nevada.
 You will definitely see some of this being sold as Bisbee in Turquoise jewelry.

 Godber AKA Burnham AKA Dry Creek Turquoise